regulusun/regulusun.github.io/_posts/2015-05-16-ios-in-app-change-language.markdown

 ![image of xcode regex replace]({{site.url}}/images/xcode-regex-replace.png)

 That's it.
-Using the above tools, I am able to provide full support of in-app language switch.
+Using the above tools, I am able to provide full support of an in-app language switch.

 ## Additional Information: